Global Delivery · Multi-Cloud

 Upload once.
 Land everywhere.

 Configure a Pipe with multiple destinations and start replicating globally in minutes.
-No scripts, no cron jobs, no egress fees.
+No copy scripts and no separate replication cron jobs.

 Free plan includes 10GB of transfer.
 No credit card required.